pierrebear6/project2-feature-engineering/README.md

 ### Features and Labels Used:

 Here, I'm trying to represent this data by breaking it into components that holistically describe the data through time.
 To optimize the feature engineering process, considerations for forecast period length must also be accounted for.
-In this case, the SVM will try to classify if the current price action is the start of a set category of price movement.
+In this case, the SVM will try to classify if the current price action is the start of a set category of short term price movement.

 - Base Stock Data:
   - 'Open', 'High', 'Low', 'Close' 'Volume'